janikbecker/testing-nuxt-studio/content/index.md

 ---
-layout: wide
+layout: default
 ---

-# This is your brand new directory ! 👋
+# Hallo das ist eine test Seite für Nuxt Studio👋

 You can customize this page in markdown.